cala21/youtube_replay/README.md

 ```
 python run.py
 ```
-The web application should now be available at the address **http://127.0.0.1:8080/**
+The web application should now be available at the address **http://127.0.0.1:8080/** or **http:/localhost:8080/**

 ## **Usage <a name="usage"></a>**

-Add notes about how to use the system.
+See the "How to Use?" section from the website at : **http://localhost:8080/help-page** or https://youtubereplay-project.wl.r.appspot.com/help-page

 ## **Deployment <a name = "deployment"></a>**